protesilaos/my-website/_commentary/2022-03-06-wisdom-action.md

 ---
 title: "On wisdom guiding the action"
-excerpt: "Excerpt from an email exchange where I explain why wisdom should guide one's actions."
+excerpt: "Excerpt of an email exchange where I explain why wisdom should guide one's actions."
 ---

-The following is an excerpt from an email exchange where I told the other person, whose identity shall remain hidden, how they should disinvest from their projects, commitments, desires, etc. in order to keep a sense of perspective and not develop tunnel vision that
+The following is an excerpt of an email exchange where I told the other person, whose identity shall remain hidden, how they should disinvest from their projects, commitments, desires, etc. in order to keep a sense of perspective and not develop tunnel vision that